Sunday, 19 October 2025

 Is artificial intelligence smarter than humans A comparative analysis - 2

 One of AI’s most impressive strengths lies in its speed and efficiency.
 AI systems process vast amounts of data at a scale and pace that is unimaginable for humans.
-For example, AI models used in analysis can evaluate market trends and predict outcomes within seconds.
+For example, AI models used in financial analysis can evaluate market trends and predict outcomes within seconds.
 Similarly, AI-powered systems like IBM Watson analyse millions of medical records to identify patterns and recommend treatments in healthcare, often outperforming human doctors in accuracy and speed.

 Humans, on the other hand, are comparatively slower in processing information.
 While the human brain can perform incredible feats, such as creating art or solving abstract problems, it cannot compete with AI in tasks requiring raw computational power.
 AI can solve a mathematical problem that might take a human several hours in mere seconds.
 This speed is particularly advantageous in logistics, where AI optimises supply chains with unparalleled precision.